simplicitesoftware/documentation/docs/documentation/operation/heroku.md

 title: Heroku
 ---

-Simplicité on Heroku&reg;
+Simplicit&eacute; on Heroku&reg;
 ================================

-Simplicité&reg; instances can easily be deployed on the Heroku&reg; PaaS.
+Simplicit&eacute;&reg; instances can easily be deployed on the Heroku&reg; PaaS.

 Please refer to [this GitHub repository](https://github.com/simplicitesoftware/heroku-template) for details.